 The Common Prerequisites are required introductory courses for the undergraduate major and should be among the first Political Science courses taken.
 The department requires one additional 2000-level course beyond the Common Prerequisites.
 In order to conform with both state and departmental requirements, students must take the following:

-POS 2041 American Government (or its equivalent) and two of the following three courses:
+POS 2041 American Government (or its equivalent) and two of the following three courses: CPO 2002 Introduction to Comparative Politics (or its equivalent) INR 2001 Introduction to International Relations (or its equivalent) Introduction to Political Theory (or its equivalent)

-and two or the n onowing unce courses.

-CPO 2002 Introduction to Comparative Politics (or

-its equivalent)

-INR 2001 Introduction to International Relations

-(or its equivalent)

-POT 2002 Introduction to Political Theory (or its

-equivalent)